Ricky Burns: Burns vs. Beltrán, Crawford

 Burns's promoter Eddie Hearn announced that Burns would fight again on 7 September 2013 against Ray Beltrán of Mexico at the Scottish Exhibition and Conference Centre.
 Burns was knocked down in the 8th round.
 The bout ended in a controversial split-decision draw as the vast majority of observers believed Beltran had won and the decision was seen as one of the worst decisions of 2013.
 The draw meant Burns retained his WBO lightweight title.
 It was confirmed after the fight that Beltran had broken Burns's jaw as early as the second round.

 After having surgery the following day it was unsure when, and if, Burns would be able to fight again, but after the surgery was successful, Burns expressed interest in a rematch with Beltran.
 However, the WBO installed Terence Crawford as Burns's mandatory challenger and the bout took place on 1 March 2014 in Scotland.
 Crawford defeated Burns by unanimous decision, boxing well on the outside and picking his shots to win the WBO lightweight title.
 Burns earned a career high £500,000 for the fight.

 Burns vs. Zlatičanin

 On 27 June 2014 Burns fought Dejan Zlatičanin at the Braehead Arena in Glasgow.
 It was an eliminator fight and for the WBC International title.
-Burns lost the fight to Zlaticanin on split decision points, this was his second consecutive loss.
+Burns lost the fight to Zlaticanin on a split points decision after having been knocked down in Round 1, this was his second consecutive loss.